rfluethi/WordPress-Playgrounds/theme-fische-example/README.md

 - Images are **not stored in WordPress media library** due to WordPress Playground security limitations
 - This is the most reliable approach for WordPress Playground demos

-## Images
+## Available Images

-The following fish images are available:
+The following fish images are included:

 - Clownfisch.webp
 - Diskusfische.webp
 - Siamesischer-Kampffisch.webp

-All images are loaded directly from GitHub Raw.
+All images are loaded directly from GitHub Raw URLs.